etown285/Code-Refractor/README.md

 ### Change Overview

-* Made titles more clear and concise with what content is available on the page.
+* Made titles more clear and concise with what content that is available on the page.
 * Changed the div class "header" to the semantic header element to follow page structure.
 * Removed div and added the nav element for the navigation bar.
 * Removed div and class and added a figure to follow page structure.